phisko/kengine/components/meta/DisplayImGui.md

 It is up to the user to implement this `meta Component` for the `Component` types they wish to be able to display.

-A helper [registerComponentEditor](../../helpers/RegisterComponentEditor.md) function is provided that takes as a template parameter a `Component` type and implements the `DisplayImGui` and [EditImGui](EditImGui.md) `meta Components` for it.
+A helper [registerDisplayImGui](../../helpers/meta/registerDisplayImGui.md) function is provided that takes as a template parameter a set of `Component` types and implements the `DisplayImGui` `meta Components` for them.

-Note that the implementation provided in `registerComponentEditor` is only a sample, and users may freely replace it with any other implementation they desire.
+Note that the implementation provided in `registerDisplayImGui` is only a sample, and users may freely replace it with any other implementation they desire.

 The [imguiHelper::displayEntity](../../helpers/imguiHelper.md) function calls this `meta Component` to display `Entities`.